 It’s the idea solution for people who love porridge – and especially for those who don’t.

-Baked Overnight Oatmeal with Rhubarb and Almonds is a stress-free solution to a relaxed Sunday brunch.
-It’s delicious served just as it is, with a drizzle of yogurt, or throw caution to the winds and drizzle over some cream.
-(A little of what you fancy does you good.)
+Baked Overnight Oatmeal with Rhubarb and Almonds is delicious served just as it is but it tastes especially nice with a drizzle of yogurt, or even some cream if you are feeling indulgent.

 Baked Overnight Oatmeal Keeps Beautifully